Looking for a great dish for entertaining? This Grilled Paella recipe is perfect for parties and full of zesty Spanish flavor.

 Paella is one of our most special meals.
 I instantly fell in love with this traditional Spanish dish while studying in Madrid several years ago.
 Inspired by an interest in Spanish cooking (fueled by both chef José Andrés and this show), we decided to give our own a try a few years ago, and were surprised to meet with great success!
 Since then, we’ve made a point to have a paella on special occasions, especially in the summer.
-I get a little nostalgic thinking about the times I’ve shared them with friends and family!
+In fact, I get a little nostalgic thinking about the times I’ve shared them with friends and family.
+Keep reading for this grilled paella recipe!

 Though we’ve mainly reserved paella for special occasions, we’ve recently realized the concept itself is actually very simple.
 Throw some veggies in a pan, add some rice and broth, and cook quickly until crispy and delicious!
 It looks rather fancy and does require a few special ingredients.
 But if you have the means and interest, it’s totally worth it – and we’ve developed a method that is not overly labor intensive.
 (We actually made one in about 40 minutes the other night!)

-For this paella, we sprang for a bit of seafood; we occasionally treat ourselves on special occasions, and a dinner with new blogger friends seemed like a good excuse.
-(If you can, try to buy quality seafood from a vendor that you trust.)
-You also can skip the seafood altogether, or substitute with some chickpeas or other legume.
+For this grilled paella recipe, we sprang for a bit of seafood.
+We occasionally treat ourselves to fish, seafood, or meat on special occasions, and a dinner with new blogger friends seemed like a good excuse.
+If you can, try to buy quality seafood from a vendor that you trust.
+You also can skip the seafood altogether, or substitute with some chickpeas or other legume for a vegetarian paella.

 Paella is all about community and enjoying eating together.
-The method we’ve described here uses a grill; we’ve also tried over the open fire with good results (the concept is the same; just cook until the broth has evaporated).
+The method for this grilled paella recipe works for any standard grill.
+We’ve also tried over the open fire with good results: here’s our Open Fire Seafood Paella.
 It’s a wonderful option for a summer evening around the grill!

-And the ingredient possibilities are endless – try any veggies that are in season, or any type of seafood, chicken, or sausage (just make sure to sauté the meat a bit longer than the time listed for the seafood below).
+And the ingredient possibilities for grilled paella are endless – try any veggies that are in season, or any type of seafood, chicken, or sausage.
+Just make sure to sauté the meat a bit longer than the time listed for the seafood below.
 We also loved the shiitake mushrooms we included in this paella – they soaked up the flavor perfectly!

-Saffron is the world’s most expensive spice – it’s actually made from the stamens of the crocus flower!
-The cost might prohibit you from trying it, so feel free to omit if necessary.
+Saffron is traditionally used in paella, and is the world’s most expensive spice – it’s actually made from the stamens of the crocus flower!
+The cost might prohibit you from trying it, so feel free to substitute with turmeric as necessary.
 However, it’s a great gift idea (ours is courtesy of a brilliant idea of Alex’s mom).
-Pimentón is key to the recipe; you can find it at most grocery stores.Print

 - 15-inch paella pan or any large, shallow, flameproof pan (stainless steel or aluminum preferable)